 Sure, you want your pup right by your side on your wedding day.
 But before you get too far into planning his grand entrance, think about what the experience will be like for them (and your guests!).

 Does your pet get stressed easily in unfamiliar situations?
-Do they have anxiety or become aggressive when people they don’t know?
+Do they have anxiety or become aggressive with people they don’t know?
 If the answer is yes, putting them front and center at an event like this is probably not the best thing for them, or for you.

 Remember, you’re going to be pretty busy that day, so you will most likely be entrusting another person to be their main caregiver.
 So even if you’re always able to calm down your pet, think about how it will be for them when you’re off getting ready or taking photos.